Wednesday, October 9, 2019

 The characters are Issac, a geeky, skinny kid excellent at math and astronomy, but a bit of a failure at reality.
 His unlikely friend Poe, a tough, large ex-football player who enjoys fighting and doesn’t know when to quit.
 Grace, Poe’s dependent middle-aged mother, who spends too much time with useless husbands and other mistakes.
 Harris, a kind and a killer cop at the same time.
 Lee, the bright student who got out of the Valley in time.
 And Issac’s dad Henry, who lives too long for anyone’s good.
 All sad as shit.

 Meyer has an MFA in writing, a suspect degree I usually make fun of.
 However here his subject is not the middle-class, over-the-top aestheticism or some ‘cool’ assassin, but those human lives destroyed by capital and ignored by most writers.
 Kudos.
 The book rings true in this sense.
 It has happened.
 Steelworkers will approve.
+But the absence of politics is telling.
+Apolitical fiction is the rage in MFA programs, you see.

 However, and there is always a however.
 We have one killing, two murders, two suicides, two attempted suicides, three bloody fights in prison, several others outside of prison in hobo land, two robberies and several adulteries.
 This as part of a narrative of hoboes and heroes.
 Most ex-steelworkers might balk at this swirl of incidents.
-The book ultimately becomes a character study centered around this high and unlikely melodrama – a melodrama that seems overkill.
+The book ultimately becomes a character study centered around a high and unlikely melodrama – a melodrama that seems overkill.
 Literally.
 After all, homeless people deserve to die because they are all criminals.
 In the book, they are the approved victims in the process of protecting two local youths, including a David who slays a Swedish goliath with a stone.
 Self-defense, as a lawyer might put it, is justified in this case - but ignored in the narrative to increase tension.
 Instead we have a sacrificial Jesus and a failed legal system for the indigent.

 Bleached Industrial Bones of a Lost Civilization